-These hush puppies, a classic Southern bite, are made with cornmeal, flour, eggs, milk, sparkling water, pimentos.
-They’re slather with a sweet whipped butter.
+These hush puppies, a classic Southern accompaniment to fried fish, are made with cornmeal, flour, eggs, milk, sparkling water, pimentos.
+Then they’re slathered with butter.
 Long live the South.

 Remember hush puppies?
 They’re orbs of deep-fried cornbread awesomeness that are crisp and burnished brown on the outside, cakey and tender on the inside, and truly irresistible through and through.
 And they’re typically served alongside fried fish, although we gotta say, there’s really not anything that couldn’t be improved with these on the side.
 Bet you can’t stop at just one.
 We certainly can’t.–Angie Zoobkoff